itsraghavzanwar/Student-Health-Management-System-/README.md

    localhost: [Port number]
    ```
 8. **Login in detail**
 - For login functionality and email reception, please ensure your credentials are correctly stored in the MySQL database.
-Alternatively, you may log in using the provided credentials: Username: joyson@gmail.com Password: Test@12345 .
+Alternatively, you may log in using the provided credentials:Student Username: joyson@gmail.com Password: Test@12345 , Doctor Username: ajayshetty@gmail.com Password: Test@12345 .
 However, please note that the 'Forgot Password' feature will not be operational, as email notifications will not be received